Map & Radius Glossary

 Bounding box

 A rectangle defined by minimum and maximum latitude/longitude pairs that encloses a geographic region.
 Often abbreviated bbox and used to constrain map queries.
+Search APIs like Nominatim accept a bbox parameter — querying "Springfield" inside a bbox covering Massachusetts returns the Springfield in MA rather than the dozens of other Springfields in the US.

 Buffer (GIS)

 A zone of a given distance around a feature on a map.
 A radius circle around a point is a buffer; so is a corridor around a road.
+Buffers underpin flood-zone analysis (X meters from a river), regulatory compliance (Y meters from a school for cannabis dispensaries), and conservation planning (Z meters from a habitat boundary).

 C